Why this matters

-The capability to assemble this data gives the accessibility team a direct way to leverage leadership to enforce policies to improve these metrics.
+The capability to assemble this data gives the accessibility team a direct way for leveraging leadership to enforce policies that improve these metrics.

 While you shouldn’t plan your entire program from casual benchmarking, you need to understand peer organizations and competitor efforts.